-Perhaps the most fundamental operation in visual analysis is to specify a visualization of data: users must indicate which data are to be shown and how they should be depicted.
+Perhaps the most fundamental operation in visual analysis is to specify a visualization of data: analysts must indicate which data are to be shown and how they should be depicted.
 Historically, this process required custom programming of a specific visualization component.
 Within user interfaces, such visualization "widgets" are often presented in a chart typology, a palette of available visualization templates (bar charts, scatter plots, map views, etc.) into which analysts can slot their data.
-This method of interaction will be immediately familiar to users of spreadsheet programs: one picks a chart type and assigns data variables to visual aspects such as the X/Y axes and the size or color of visualized marks.
+This method of interaction will be immediately familiar to users of spreadsheet programs: users pick a chart type and assign data variables to visual aspects such as the X/Y axes and the size or color of visualized marks.
 A chart typology has the benefits of simplicity and familiarity, but it also limits the types of possible visualizations and makes it cumbersome to try out different visualizations of the same data.

 Some visualization system designers have explored alternative approaches.
-Classic scientific visualization systems and more recent platforms for artistic data use a data flow graph, in which the visualization process is deconstructed into a set of finer-grained operators for data import, transformation, layout, coloring, etc. Users interactively chain these operators together to construct novel displays.
+Classic scientific visualization systems \cite{abram:df} and more recent platforms for artistic expression \cite{bestiario:impure} use a data flow graph, in which the visualization process is deconstructed into a set of finer-grained operators for data import, transformation, layout, coloring, etc. Analysts interactively chain these operators together to construct novel displays.
 Through flexible combinations of operators, data flow models can enable a larger space of visualization designs.
-However, data flow systems are more complex than chart typologies and may be limited by the set of available operators.
-In many cases, novel designs require users with programming expertise to develop new "building blocks" for the system.
+However, data flow systems require more input effort than chart typologies and may be limited by the set of available operators.
+In many cases, novel designs require analysts with programming expertise to develop new "building blocks" for the system.

 Other systems are based on formal grammars for visualization construction.
 These grammars constitute high-level languages for succinctly describing how data should be mapped to visual features.
-By combining a handful of such statements, users can construct complex, customized visualizations with a high-degree of design control.
-This approach is used by a number of popular data visualization frameworks, such as Wilkinson's Grammar of Graphics \cite{wilkinson:gq}, ggplot2 for R \cite{wickham:gqplot2}, and Protovis for HTML5 \cite{bostock:pv}.
+By combining a handful of such statements, analysts can construct complex, customized visualizations with a high-degree of design control.
+This approach is used by a number of popular data visualization frameworks, such as Wilkinson's Grammar of Graphics \cite{wilkinson:gg}, ggplot2 for R \cite{wickham:ggplot2}, and Protovis for HTML5 \cite{bostock:pv}.
 However, each of the above requires at least minimal programming ability.
-Tableau \cite{tableau} (née Polaris \cite{stolte:polaris}) provides an example of visualization specification by drag-and-drop operations: users place data variables on "shelves" corresponding to visual encodings such as spatial position, size, shape, and color (see Figure {fig-tableau}).
+Tableau \cite{tableau} (née Polaris \cite{stolte:polaris}) provides an example of visualization specification by drag-and-drop operations: analysts place data variables on "shelves" corresponding to visual encodings such as spatial position, size, shape, and color (see Figure {fig-tableau}).
 The visual specification is then translated into an underlying formal grammar that determines both the visualization design and corresponding queries to a database.
 This approach leverages the expressiveness of formal grammars while avoiding the need for programming.
 Another advantage is that formal grammars can be augmented with automated design facilities: a system can generate multiple visualization suggestions from a partial specification \cite{mackinlay:apt, mackinlay:showme, roth:sage}.
-While both fluent and expressive, interfaces utilizing formal grammars often have steeper learning curves than the more familiar chart typology.
+While both fluent and expressive, users of systems based on formal grammars need to understand the underlying generative model, imposing a steeper learning curve than the more familiar chart typology.

-Figure (fig-tableau): Visual encoding via drag-and-drop actions in Tableau.
+Figure {fig-tableau}: Visual encoding via drag-and-drop actions in Tableau \cite{tableau}.
 Analysts incrementally build up visualizations by mapping data variables to display properties such as position, size, color, and label text.